fxcx/next-cms-blog-practice-Seo/README.md

-# Build a Blog with Next.js 14 and Sanity CMS - Repository from my YouTube tutorial
+# Build a Blog with Next.js 14 and Sanity CMS

 ## Technologies used